 Narodowy Instytut Onkologii im.
-Marii Skłodowskiej-Curie Palntwowy Instytut Badawczy Referring Number www.pib-nio.pl
+Marii Skłodowskiej-Curie Państwowy Instytut Badawczy

-Maria Sklodowska- Curie National Research Institute of Oncology
+Maria Sklodowska- Curie National Research Institute of Oncology Referring Number ID 129 Full Member

 The mission of the Institute is to discover new knowledge in oncology, defining and implementing high-quality standards for patients care - the patient and science are our priorities.
 The Institute involves several facilities located in Warszawa, Gliwice, and Krakow and provides care to patients from the whole country.
-Since 2020, MSCI was awarded the role of the National Research Institute. being a leader of the National Cancer Strategy and the National Oncology Network.
+Since 2020, MSCI was awarded the role of the National Research Institute, being a leader of the National Cancer Strategy and the National Oncology Network.
 MSCI is also the National Coordinating Center for population screening and primary cancer prevention and runs the National Cancer Registry.